Tony Barwick: Other work

 Anderson and Barwick collaborated on other projects, one of which was a script treatment – ultimately rejected – for the James Bond film Moonraker.
 The similarities between this script and the 1979 film are limited to their shared title, with the plot of the completed film incorporating none of Barwick and Anderson's ideas.

 Personal life

-Barwick continued to work as a scriptwriter until his death of cancer in August 1993 at the age of 59.
-He was married to Velma Barwick with whom he had three children: Deborah, Craig and Kerry.
-Barwick was first married to Catherine Deirdre Power.
+Barwick continued to work as a scriptwriter until his death of cancer in August 1993, aged 59.